What every best Women's Shavers has:

 Staffers at Byrdie.com, a beauty website started by two former Elle editors, test "dozens of different razors."
 They name seven favorites, briefly explaining each one's strengths (and sometimes weaknesses).
 None of the losing razors are mentioned.

-The author doesn't disclose exactly how these razors were tested, but brief tester comments included in each review make it clear that they were, in fact, subjected to hands-on testing.
-There's no mention of any models that didn't make the cut, and we don't know how many models were tested.
-A few models marketed to men -- like the Gillette Mach3 Turbo -- are included.
+The author doesn't disclose exactly how these razors were tested, but comments included in each review make it clear that they were, in fact, subjected to hands-on use.
+There's no mention of any models that didn't make the cut, and we don't know how many models were looked at overall.
+A few razors marketed to men -- like the Gillette Mach3 Turbo -- are included.

 In this roundup, the author picks top models in several categories, including "best investment" and "most innovative."
-She doesn't say how the razors were tested, but comments from the testers indicate that hands on testing was done.
-There's no mention of other models that were tested or if there were some razors that didn't perform well enough to be included.
+She doesn't say how the razors were tested, but comments from the testers again indicate that the reviewers were hands-on.
+However, there's no mention of other models that were tested or if there were some razors that didn't perform well enough to be included.

 Target.com carries an impressive selection of men's and women's shavers, razors and epilators, some with thousands of user reviews.
 Standout razors have at least 100 reviews and a rating of 4.5 out of 5 stars or better.
-Bikini trimmers, electric shavers and epilators are less popular, but we found models averaging 4 stars or better over 100 or more reviews.
+Bikini trimmers, electric shavers and epilators are less popular, but we found models averaging better than 4 stars over 100 or more reviews.

 Walmart.com is another rich source for user feedback -- some razors have amassed 10,000 reviews or more.
 Models are separated into manual, electric and epilator categories, and you can easily sort the results to find the top-rated picks.

-Denisa-Alexandra Cinca reviews epilators, singling out the best five on this page (best epilator, best cheap epilator, etc.).
+Denisa-Alexandra Cinca reviews epilators, singling out the best five on this page (best epilator, most affordable epilator, etc.).
 The reviews aren't highly critical, concentrating more on features than performance.
 In fact, it's not clear that Cinca has tested all of the epilators.
 Some of the epilators are rated on a five-star scale, while others aren't rated at all.
 Still, this site is helpful for comparing epilators' features, and figuring out which features are actually useful.